aaron5m/tqm/README.md

 API_SECRET=*
 VERIFICATION_REQUIRED=0
 ```
- - VITE_PASS_URL should be your domain name if you are going into production (https//yoursite.com)
+ - VITE_PASS_URL should equal your domain name if you are going into production (https//yoursite.com)
  - VERIFICATION_REQUIRED should be 1 if you are going into production
    - you will need to add your own method for verification (e.g. email a link)
    - (you can manually verify with `docker compose exec node node admin.js verify $username`)